 Exploring the Form in Art

-The story of form in art is above anything else a story concerning issues of space, depth, light, and the construction of an illusion.
+The story of form in art is above anything else a story that concerns issues of space, depth, light, and the construction of an illusion.
 As one of the elements of art, along with the line, shape, texture, value, space, and color, form in art helps artists to produce an illusion of 3D and depth on a two-dimensional surface.
 In contrast to the idea of a shape, which explains the nature of two-dimensionality, form in art refers to objects which have length, width, and height.
 When shapes receive the third dimension of depth, they become forms and as such a circle becomes a sphere, squares become cubes, and the triangle becomes a cone or a pyramid.
-Form in art exists in both real and implied manners.
+When we are thinking about the examples of form in art, we can say that it exists in both real and implied manners.
 In sculptural pieces, the form is real, while in drawing and in painting, the sensation of depth needs to be implied through the use of light and the contrast of highlights and shadow areas.

 On the other hand, organic forms also have length, width, and height but are not angular and strict in construction.
 They rely more on chance and the laws which for many apply to the laws in nature itself.
 They are more free and random and as such no organic form can be an identical copy of the other.
 These organic forms were crucial for the birth of abstract sculpture.